scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    **A** and **D**: Maximum waiting time for the task to be executed by the Dask scheduler.
    **B** and **E**: Maximum total compute time per task.
    **C** and **F**: Maximum total read I/O time per task.
+   Points represent the mean over five repeats with the standard deviation shown as error bars.
    :label:`fig:rms-wait-comp-io`

-A detailed look at the maximum times (Fig. :ref:`fig:rms-wait-comp-io`) that the Dask worker processes spent on waiting to be executed, performing the RMSD calculation with data in memory, and reading the trajectory frame data from the file into memory showed that the computation scaled very well (Fig. :ref:`fig:rms-wait-comp-io` B, E); the reading time scaled fairly well but exhibited some variation beyond a single node (24 cores) as seen in Fig. :ref:`fig:rms-wait-comp-io` C, F.
-However, the waiting time (Fig. :ref:`fig:rms-wait-comp-io` A, D) either increased for *multiprocessing* or was roughly a constant 1 s for *distributed*.
+A detailed look at the maximum times (Fig. :ref:`fig:rms-wait-comp-io`) that the Dask worker processes spent on waiting to be executed, performing the RMSD calculation with data in memory, and reading the trajectory frame data from the file into memory showed that the waiting time (Fig. :ref:`fig:rms-wait-comp-io` A, D) either increased from about 0.02 s to 0.1 s for *multiprocessing* or was roughly a constant 1 s for *distributed* (on Lustre).
+For reasons that were not clear, the *distributed* scheduler with SSD had on average the largest wait times, with large fluctuations, ranging from 0.1 s to 10 s (red lines in Fig. :ref:`fig:rms-wait-comp-io` A, D).
+The computation itself scaled very well (Fig. :ref:`fig:rms-wait-comp-io` B, E) with only small variations, indicating that split-apply-combine is a robust approach to parallelization, once the data are in memory.
+The reading time scaled fairly well but exhibited some variation beyond a single node (24 cores) and an unexplained decline in performance for the longer trajectory, as seen in Fig. :ref:`fig:rms-wait-comp-io` C, F.
+The read I/O results indicated that both Lustre and SSD can perform equally well.
 Beyond 12 cores, the waiting time started approaching the time for read I/O (compute was an order of magnitude less than I/O) and hence parallel speed-up was limited by the wait time.

 The second major component that limited scaling performance was the time to create the :code:`Universe` data structure (Fig. :ref:`fig:rms-pre-con-uni` A, D).